 For windy weather

-- Avoid being outside if you have a lots of trees, especially tall ones, in your garden; a branch could come down and hit you
+- Avoid being outside if you have a lots of trees, especially tall ones, in your garden or a neighbour’s garden; a branch could come down and hit you

-- Make sure everything is secured – having items blow around could either injure someone or cause property damage
+- Make sure everything is secured – having items blow around could injure someone and/or cause property damage

 For rainy weather

-- mainly you need to watch your step – it is easily to slip and fall especially in grass
+- Mainly you need to watch your step – it is easily to slip and fall especially in grass or on wet leaves

 - You should avoid getting wet and cold – wear appropriate rain gear, gum boots and a rainproof hat

 Do you have any additional tips on how to stay safe or have an injury story that you learned a valuable lesson from?
-Please share in the comments below.
+Share in the comments below so everyone can benefit.